batteries-included/batteries-included/static/src/content/doc/how-it-works.md

 Batteries Included uses a distinctive "Snapshot and Apply" pattern for deployments, which differs from the traditional Kubernetes reconciliation loop.
-While Kubernetes controllers continuously observe the current state and reconcile it with the desired state, the Snapshot and Apply pattern takes a more structured approach.
+While Kubernetes controllers continuously observe the current state and reconcile it with the desired state, the snapshot and apply pattern takes a more structured approach.

 This approach was developed to address several limitations of the reconciliation loop, particularly in complex environments with many interdependent resources.

-In our experience, the Snapshot and Apply pattern provides better debuggability, introspection, and user experience, especially at scale.
+In our experience, the snapshot and apply pattern provides better debuggability, introspection, and user experience, especially at scale.

-The process consists of five steps:
+The Control Server maintains the desired state of the entire system in its database.
+This desired state includes the configuration of all installed batteries, user-provided settings, and generated resources.
+This comprehensive state data is used to generate the necessary Kubernetes resources during the snapshot and apply process, consisting of five steps:

 1. **Prepare**: Take a point-in-time snapshot of the entire system state, including both the database state and the current Kubernetes state.